This site is for general and professional educational purposes

 Annona reticulata, also known as Bullock’s Heart, is very common in the tropics.
 The fruit is heart shaped, 4-6 in. long and brownish or reddish in color.
 The soft white or cream-colored sweetly aromatic pulp is somewhat glandular toward the rind and rather insipid and cloying.
 It is indigenous in the West Indies.

 Phoenix dactylifera is an ancient crop that was known before 3,000 B.C.
-Its origin has been thought to be either in Arabia or India, but it has been domesticated throughout Southwestern Asia and Northern Africa.
+Its origin is either in Arabia or India, but it has been domesticated throughout Southwestern Asia and Northern Africa.
 It was of great importance in Babylonia and had reached Egypt long before the Christian era.

 The date is a palm tree with slender trunk that can reach 70-100 ft in height.
 It produces offshoots from its base and is therefore often found growing in clumps.
 It has a crown of stiff, pinnate, ascending and descending leaves of 20-20 ft in length.
 The numerous flowers, sometimes 10,000 to an inflorescence, are surrounded by a spathe.
 Male and female flowers are produced on different trees, and in cultivation 90 percent of the male trees are removed.
 The fruit is a nearly round drupe or one-seeded berry.
 It is hard and green at first but later turns yellow or red.
 The flesh is thick and very sweet, soft or dry and hard, according to the variety.
 The date palm is very drought resistant, but in arid regions grows best in areas where there are springs or subterranean water sources (oases).
 It often serves as a staple food as well as the main source of fruits and sugar in dry regions of the world.
 Typically it is a plant of hot sunny climates with low humidity.
 Seeds or cuttings propagate dates.
 They are very long-lived, often reaching an age of over 200 years.
 There are over 1,000 varieties grown.
 Unripe fruits are consumed a month or more before harvest as a crunchy, sweet delicacy.
 Fruits that are ripened on the tree command a higher price than those that are picked unripe and subjected to a steam ripening process.
 Unlike most fruits they have a high food value, with 54 percent sugar and 7 percent protein as well as pectin and gums.